kubeflow/manifests/proposals/20240606-jwt-handling.md

         - cluster.local/ns/kubeflow/sa/kubeflow-pipelines-cache
   - from:
     - source:
         requestPrincipals: # new!
-Allow request from any namespace, as long as it has JWT
+Allow request from any source, as long as it has JWT
         - '*'
   selector:
     matchLabels: